kimnetics/JetBrains-Academy-LearningProgressTracker/README.md

 The application also does some summarization and statistical calculations against the entered data.

-This project introduced Gradle.
+The project introduced Gradle.
 It is the first JetBrains Academy project I have encountered that has Gradle configuration as part of the project.

-This project also introduced JUnit.
+The project also introduced JUnit.
 It was not covered in the project, but I also added Mockito to allow mocking of some data layer classes.

 ## Notes